 - Westpac Banking Corporation.

 Requirements when opening a trust account

-When opening a trust account, there are a few requirements you must follow:
+When opening a trust account, these requirements apply:

-- Licensees need to notify the authorised deposit-taking institution in writing that it is a “trust account” as required under the Property, Stock and Business Agents Act 2002.
+- licensees need to notify the authorised deposit-taking institution in writing that the account is a ‘trust account’ required by the Act

-- The words 'Trust Account' must also appear in the name of the trust account and all cheques drawn on the trust account.
+- the words 'Trust Account' must also be included in the name of the trust account and all cheques drawn on the trust account.

 Unique identifying numbers for general trust accounts

-- A licensee who opens a trust account must provide the authorised deposit-taking institution (bank) with a unique identifying number obtained from NSW Fair Trading (through NSW OneGov).
+Under the Property and Stock Agents Regulation 2014, a licensee who opens a trust account must provide the authorised deposit-taking institution (bank) with a unique identifying number given by NSW Fair Trading.

-- Licensees maintaining a trust account that was opened prior to 31 December 2014 must also obtain a Unique Identifying Number and have it registered by their authorised deposit taking institution (Bank).
+Licensees maintaining a trust account that was opened prior to 31 December 2014 must also obtain a unique identifying number and have it registered by their authorised deposit taking institution.

 Authorised deposit-taking institutions’ requirements